Jacob-32587/quick-attendance/quick-attendance-api/README.md

-# Quick Scan API
+# Quick Attendance API
-This is the API that the quick scan Fluter app uses authenticate user and save user data.
+This is the API that the quick attendance Fluter app uses authenticate user and save user data.

 ## Local development
 - Install [Deno](https://deno.com/)